vEnhance/1802/src/tsafe.typ

 == [TEXT] Why you should care

-There are two action items to take away from this section.
+There are two action items to take away from this chapter.

 === When learning a new object, examine its types first